This post may contain affiliate links.

 10. Dried snacks.

 Consider snack packs of chips when hosting classroom parties or even home parties during the holiday season.
 You can find chips, pretzels, crackers and more.

-Consider this list of peanut free treats when you are planning your Halloween treats this year.
+Consider this list of peanut free Halloween treats when you are planning your Halloween shopping this year.
 They are sure to be enjoyed by everyone, and won’t pose a threat to anyone who can’t enjoy treats with peanuts in them.
 As you can see there is a huge variety to choose from, so you are sure to find something that works for you!